lardemua/atom_documentation/docs/examples.md

 ### LARCC

 **L**aboratory of **A**utomation and **R**obotics **C**ollaborative **C**ell (LARCC) is included in a research project focusing of collaborative robotic industrial cells.
 The goal is to monitor in detail the volume of the cell in order to ensure safe collaboration between human operators and robots.
 For this, several sensors of different modalities are positioned everywhere in the cell, which makes the calibration of this robotic system a challenging task.
+The repostiories of LARCC are not publicly available.

 <figure markdown align=center>